rlivingsus/misc/AllBooks.md

 - Pierceson, Jason: Sexual Minorities and Politics
 - Pillsbury, Michael: The Hundred-Year Marathon
 - Pink, Daniel: The Power of Regret, When, To Sell is Human, Drive, A Whole New Mind, The Adventures of Johnny Bunko, Free Agent Nation
+- Pinker, Steven: The Better Angels of our Nature
 - Plummer, David: Secrets of the Autistic Millionaire (Audible maybe?)
 - Popkin, Jim: Code Name Blue Wren
 - Porter, Lindsay: Assassination